 Narcissism is a spectrum disorder.
 Those on the low end have the less traits, and those on the high end have more characteristics.
 If you have many traits and they interfere with your life, then you have narcissistic personality disorder.

-Narcissism = having an inflated and grandiose self-image.
+Narcissists are people who have an inflated and grandiose self-image.
 Narcissists think they are better looking, smarter, and more important than other people and deserve special treatment.
 Narcissists can be harmful to the people around them.
 They often lie and cheat to get what they want.
 They rarely accept responsibility for any mistakes or wrongdoing and will blame others.
 They have issues with empathy and enjoy admiration and attention.

 It can lead to leadership traits and increased following on social media, and it can help you do well in things such as dating.
 Narcissists can initially or superficially be attractive to others.
 However, in the long term, it leads to disrupted and unsustainable relationships.
 Narcissists tend to act selfishly, dishonestly, and unfaithfully.